fmbot-discord/docs/docs/commands/albums.md

 ### .albumplays (`.abp`)

-Shows you your playcount for the album you're currently listening to or searching for.
+Shows you your playcount for current album or the one you're searching for.

 Options: